 So how can you tell how a company will handle your personal information before you hand it over?

-- How will that information be used?
-Will the information be used only to contact sweepstakes winners, or will you be added to marketing lists?
+How will that information be used?
+Will the information be collected only to contact sweepstakes winners, or will you be added to marketing lists?

 How will your information be stored?
 And for how long?
 Will your personal information be deleted after the giveaway has ended, or the sponsor continue to keep it on file indefinitely?

 Which security measures will protect your information?
 Even if the company hosting a giveaway is completely trustworthy, you can end up at risk if they are hacked.
 Make sure that they have security measures in place to keep your information safe.

 Will your information be shared with other companies?
 Some privacy policies state that your personal information will only be used in-house.
 Others state that they will share information with companies that are contracted to do things like draw winners or maintain servers.